RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/AlignPDBInfoToSequences.md

 ["SEQ", "SEQ", "SEQ", "HERE", "HERE", "HERE", "HERE"]
 ```

-This is useful, but normally you have 20+ chains and their order isn't consistent between experiments so instead using the 'multiple' mode
+This is useful, but normally you have 20+ chains and their order isn't consistent between experiments so instead I would suggest using the 'multiple' mode

+multiple mode:

 given a pose with sequences ["SEQ", "HERE", "SEQ"]
 you could align this with the json (or equivalent `Target` block):